LiljebergXYZ/eight-track-bypass/README.md

 # eight-track-bypass

-Eight track bypass is a node module that makes use of free proxies (from http://gimmeproxy.com/) to load playlists and tracks, and as such retrieve the m4v file.
+Eight track bypass is a node module that makes use of free proxies (from http://gimmeproxy.com/) to load playlists and tracks, and as such retrieve all information from all over the world.

 Usage:
 ```